 Is it easy to use?

-For instance, if you’re always on the go and busy AF, you’d probably benefit from a method that you don’t need to remember to take daily.
+For instance, if you’re always on the go, you’d probably benefit from a method that you don’t need to remember to take daily.

-And since some options involve more than popping a pill, consider how comfortable you are with a method.
-Like, say, a birth control ring that you need to insert into your V or getting the shot if needles freak you out.
+And since some options involve more than popping a pill, consider how comfortable you are with a method — like, say, a birth control ring that you need to insert yourself or a birth control shot that’s administered using a needle.

 What are the potential side effects?

-Like any other med, birth control can cause side effects.
+Like any other medication, birth control can cause side effects.

 Does it have any other benefits?